survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Configuring React with ESLint

-Using React with ESLint and JSX requires some extra work as well. [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) does a part of the work, but also some ESLint configuration is needed.
+Using React with ESLint and JSX requires extra work as well. [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) does a part of the work, but also ESLint configuration is needed.

 Install *eslint-plugin-react* to get started: